Menh1505/DistributedTaskManager/README.md

 4. **Monitor**: Watch real-time logs and connection status
 5. **Disconnect**: Click "Disconnect" when done

-Observe the logs to see the server distributing tasks to different clients.
+Observe the logs to see the server distributing tasks to the web client interface.

 ## 🔧 Development